Over the last 2 weeks I've noticed that no single "A.I." product has solidified it's role in my personal or professional life.

 When assessing an "A.I" startup simply ask:

-EDIT 4/21/24: Read another point of view, Looking for AI use-cases by Benedict Evans
+EDIT 4/21/24: Read a different point of view, Looking for AI use-cases by Benedict Evans